Bruce Biddle

-Bruce William Biddle (born 2 November 1948 in Warkworth) is a former road racing cyclist from New Zealand, who was a professional rider from 1974 to 1979.
+Bruce William Biddle (born 2 November 1948) is a former road racing cyclist from New Zealand, who was a professional rider from 1974 to 1979.
 He won the gold medal in the men's individual road race at the 1970 Commonwealth Games in Edinburgh, Scotland.

+Career

+Biddle won the gold medal in the men's individual road race at the 1970 Commonwealth Games.
+This was the first gold medal by a New Zealander in the road race at the Commonwealth Games.
+Following the race he spent the next season in England.

 He represented his native country at the 1972 Summer Olympics in Munich, West Germany, where he came fourth in the men's individual road race.
 Although Jaime Huelamo from Spain, who came third, was disqualified for failing a drug test, the bronze medal was not awarded to Biddle as he had not been tested for drugs.
+There was an attempt in 2002 to try to get Biddle his Bronze medal it was not successful.
+But his first race following the Olympic games, in Tuscany, he was awarded a gold medal.